 F&W Star Chef

-Experience: Jefferson Hotel in Richmond, VA; Hermitage Hotel in Nashville, TN
+Experience: Jefferson Hotel (Richmond, VA); Hermitage Hotel (Nashville, TN)

 Who taught you how to cook?
 What is the most important thing you learned from him or her?

 I learned to cook from my mother and my grandmother.
-The most important things I learned from them was to cook with the rhythms of the seasons, and preservation techniques.
+The most important things I learned from them were to cook with the rhythms of the seasons, and preservation techniques.